+Can the Cheshire Police Authority lock android phone like locking up the PC?
 My computer is blocked by Cheshire Police Authority Virus (alias Cheshire Constabulary virus).
 It says I have to pay £100 Ukash or Paysafecard to unlock my computer.
 Is it real police or just a scam?
 Will I be arrested by the UK police if i don’t pay for it?
 I feel scared.
-How do I get rid of Cheshire Police Authority Virus (Ukash Scam) that blocked my computer or Mac book pro?
+My son’s android phone also get blocked by this thing.
+How do I get rid of Cheshire Police Authority Virus (Ukash Scam) that blocked my computer, Mac book pro or android phone?

 When you get this Ransomware installed, the first symptom you can see is your computer will be totally blocked by a fake warning which pretends to be from United Kingdom Police.
 It blocks the system entirely and doesn’t allow you to do anything there.
 To scare the innocent computer users further, this fake United Kingdom Police message accuses users of the crimes including: violating copyright and related right laws or illegal using or distributing of copyrighted content, sending spam e-mails or even viewing child pornography contents etc. A computer user will be asked to pay a fine of 100 pounds using Ukash or PaySafeCard payment methods in order to get the PC unlocked.
 Otherwise, a criminal case will be initiated against you automatically.